 By Benjamin A. Tracy, Columbus Criminal Defense Lawyer and Civil Rights Attorney

-This is the introduction to a series of posts about what evidence can, cannot, should, and should not, be used in court.
+This is the first part of a series of posts about what evidence can, cannot, should, and should not, be used in court.

 If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced Criminal Defense Attorneys, for a free initial consultation about your legal rights and possible defenses.
 In addition, if you have been wrongfully convicted, arrested, imprisoned, maliciously prosecuted, or have suffered some other wrong, feel free to contact one of our experienced Civil Attorneys, for a free initial consultation.